newrelic/entity-definitions/docs/golden_metrics.md

 ```

 There's also the possibility to specify both provider and name in the form of `{provider}/{name}`.
-1. You must add the provider as a value of the `instrumentation.provider` tag. (eg provider: `kentik`, as in the example)
+1. You must add the provider as a value of the `instrumentation.provider` tag. (e.g. provider: `kentik`, as in the example)
-2. You must add the name of the provider in the `instrumentation.name` tag. (eg provider name: `netflow-events`, as in the example)
+2. You must add the name of the provider in the `instrumentation.name` tag. (e.g. provider name: `netflow-events`, as in the example)

 Is also important to note that the semantics of the queries should match between each implementation.
 This includes things like average vs counts, units and other details.